SIGN UP FOR EXCLUSIVE OFFER EMAILS & NEWS FROM NOBLE CALEDONIA

 Chancellor Angela Merkel since 2005.Electricity:

 230 volts AC, 50Hz.
-European-style round two-pin plugs are in use.Timezone:
+European-style plugs with two round pins are used.Timezone:

 Euro (EUR; symbol €) = 100 cents.
 Notes are in denominations of €500, 200, 100, 50, 20, 10 and 5.
 Coins are in denominations of €2 and 1, and 50, 20, 10, 5, 2 and 1 cents.Credit Cards: